Alan-A/GetSimple-I18N-InnovationGrid/README.md

 The default sidebar contains two aside elements - that is, elements that are only indirectly related to the page's main content.
 That is the Navigation Menu and the Tag Cloud.
 When viewed in a browser window of more than approximately 950 pixels wide, these elements will be shown in the sidebar to the right.

-##### Activating User Authentication and Authorization
+##### Installing and Activating User Authentication and Authorization  <a name="feule"></a>

-If you want to include the user authentication and authorization provided by the Front-End User Login Enhanced plugin and have already installed and activated it as described above, open the *Theme* tab in the *Admin* Section and select *Edit Theme*:
+ * Carry out the following steps if you want to include the user authentication and authorization provided by the *Front-End User Login Enhanced* plugin:

+ * Install and activate the [plugin](http://get-simple.info/extend/plugin/front-end-user-login-enhanced/809/).
+ * In the *Admin* Section, select the *User Management* tab
+ * Open the *Theme* tab and select *Edit Theme*:
+  * Use the *Click Here to make initial settings* link to open the Plugin Settings tab and:
+     * in the *Email Settings block* update the *"From" Email Address*.
+     * In the *Edit Protected Message* modify the message as required.

  * Now  open the *Default Template* file (`template.php`) and change the active `innovationgrid_grid_aside-*r.css` file from `...aside-2r.css` to `...aside-3r.css` in lines 38 and 39.
   * In the same file, comment in the code in line 98 by removing the two slashes: `<?php //include('aside_feue_userarea.inc.php'); ?>`.